 Students meet for two hours in the morning or afternoon, and attend for two, three, or five times weekly.
 Class sizes are limited and are taught by a speech-language pathologist and a special education teacher, along with assistance from undergraduate teaching assistants.
 Group occupational therapy is provided once a week for certain classes.

-Parents interested in the Early Intervention Preschool should contact Maureen Henderson, the Program Coordinator, at 610-645-0244 or by email at email@example.com.
+Parents interested in the Early Intervention Program should contact Maureen Henderson, the Program Coordinator, at 610-645-0244 or by email at email@example.com.

 Susan Chaplick, M.S., CCC-SLP